Staying on Track

 - Changes in your immune system can happen when you start taking HIV medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden

-- In adults, common side effects of INTELENCE® in adults include rash as well as numbness, tingling or pain in hands or feet
+- The most common side effects of INTELENCE® in adults include rash as well as numbness, tingling or pain in the hands or feet

 This is not a complete list of all side effects.
 If you experience these or other symptoms, contact your healthcare provider right away.

 What should I tell my doctor before I take INTELENCE®?

 - are pregnant, planning to become pregnant, or breastfeeding.
 It is not known if INTELENCE® will harm your unborn baby.
 Do not breastfeed if you take INTELENCE®.
 INTELENCE® can pass to your baby in your breast milk.
 You should not breastfeed if you have HIV because of the risk of passing HIV to your baby

-- Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements
+- Tell your healthcare professional about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements

 - Do not start a new medicine without telling your healthcare provider